michaelquigley/RBUDP/README.md

 Execute the `sendfilelist` on the node where the data files are present.

-Typical command to execute is:

 ```
 $ sendfilelist <receiver> <sending rate (Kbps)> <port> <MTU>
 ```

-where:

 `receiver` is the IP address of the receiver.

-`sending rate in Kbps` eg. 700000 to get 700Mbps network transfer or memory to memory speeds.
+`sending rate in Kbps` eg. `700000` to get 700Mbps network transfer or memory to memory speeds.
 Disk speeds are typically slower than network speeds.

-`port` i.e the port where the server will be initialized eg. 7000.
+`port` is the port where the server will be initialized eg. `7000`.

-`MTU` if 1500 MTU then you can specify 1460 for transport protocol if MTU == 9000, we typically use 8192 for efficient memory/page usage.
+`MTU` if 1500 MTU then you can specify `1460` for transport protocol if MTU == 9000, we typically use `8192` for efficient memory/page usage.

 #### On the Receiver Side

 Execute the `recvfilelist` on the receiver.

-Typical command to execute is:

 ```
 $ recvfilelist <sender> <filelist> <port> <MTU>
 ```

-where:

 `sender` is the IP address of the sender.

 `filelist` is a text file that contains the list of file on the sender side and the path of the destination file on the receiver.
 The separator is a blank space.
 Details in the NOTES section below.

-<port> i.e the port where the server is running eg.if the server is running on the sender at 7000, the value would be 7000.
+`port` is the port where the server is running eg.if the server is running on the sender at 7000, the value would be `7000`.

-`MTU` if 1500 MTU then you can specify 1460 for transport protocol if MTU == 9000, we typically use 8192 for efficient memory/page usage.
+`MTU` if 1500 MTU then you can specify `1460` for transport protocol if MTU == 9000, we typically use `8192` for efficient memory/page usage.

 ### NOTES